 - there are so many art projects out there…get messy with your kids!

-Full disclosure: I debated even posting this because I would definitely call this going overboard in celebrating, something I don’t promote.
-I love simplicity and calm and unscheduled time and don’t believe kids need insanity or broke parents to have memorable holidays.
-Holidays lose their meaning when there is so much doing and not enough being.
+A note: I was hesitant to even post this because I would definitely call this going overboard in celebrating, an added pressure parents don’t need.
+I love simplicity and calm and unscheduled time and don’t believe kids need insanity or stressed parents to have memorable holidays.
 And I HATE the hype and consumerism of this time of year.
-It’s really easy to start comparing and feel like a crappy mom.
-So know that this (and a December calendar…I know…) are MY only overboards.
+It’s really easy to start comparing and feel like a crappy parent.
+So know that this (and a December calendar…I know) are MY personal overboards because I love this time of year.
 No 1 million gifts.
 No pinterest inspired parties.
-And I personally love fall so if this isn’t your thing, good for you.
-Know you and do you.
-I’m doing pumpkin loving me over here.
-I’ll be back to house stuff next time!
-Thanks for reading!!!
+If this isn’t your thing, good for you.
+Know you, do you.
+I’m doing pumpkin loving weirdo me over here…